Skip to main content

 1. Open the Clusters page in the cloud console.

-2. Select the cluster you want to enable sandboxes on.
+2. Select the cluster you want to deploy a runner on.

 3. In the Sandbox runner card, click Enable sandbox runner.